Skip to Content

 How to Make Coffee Filter Hearts:

-Please note: The template includes a couple different sizes.
+Please note: The template includes a couple of different sizes.
 The smaller size was used for the hearts in these photos.

-You can trace and cut the coffee filters into heart shapes before starting or after they’ve been tie dyed with markers.
+You can trace and cut the coffee filters into heart shapes before starting or after they’ve been tie-dyed with markers.

-Start by flattening out round coffee filters.
 Draw on them with washable markers in a variety of patterns or simply lightly color the entire area.

 One round coffee filter colored with purple and pink markers laying next to another colored with red and pink markers.